oss-review-toolkit/ort/docs/config-file-curations-yml.md

   * metadata-only packages, such as Maven BOM files, do not have any source code.
 Thus, when the flag is set the _downloader_ just skips the download and the _scanner_ skips the scan.
 Also, any _evaluator rule_ may optionally skip its execution.
+* set the _declared_license_mapping_ property:
+  * Packages may have declared license string values which cannot be parsed to SpdxExpressions.
+In some cases this can be fixed by mapping these strings to a valid license.
+If multiple curations declare license mapping they get combined into a single mapping.
+Thus, multiple curations can contribute to the declared license mapping for the package.
+The effect of its application can be seen in the _declared_license_processed_ property of the respective curated package.

 The sections below explain how to create curations in the `curations.yml` file which, if passed to the _analyzer_, is applied to all package metadata found in the analysis.